Jun 7, 2016

 There are many ways an individual can be injured in a nursing home setting.
 Some of these injuries are more common than others.
 Below are a few of the most common injury scenarios faced by nursing home residents.

 Falls are fairly common among nursing home residents.
-They are also serious issue – according to the Centers for Disease Control and Prevention, approximately 1,800 nursing home residents die because of injuries sustained in falls every year.
+They are also a serious issue – according to the Centers for Disease Control and Prevention, over one-quarter of older people fall every year, and over 800,000 patients a year are hospitalized because of a fall injury.

 Falls can occur because of an individual’s weakened muscles or decreased sense of balance.
 They can also occur as a result of the following: